-Over the last several years, more and more homeschool students have chosen Mount St. Mary's University as the place to continue their education.
+More and more homeschool students are choosing Mount St. Mary's University as the place to continue their education.
 We believe that an individualized approach is most beneficial in the admissions process, which is why we have a Homeschool Student Coordinator who will work with you and your parents every step of the way.

 Each applicant for admission is evaluated carefully on an individual basis, taking into account indicators of the student's ability to succeed at the Mount.
 The most important factors we consider are the student's curriculum and performance in academic coursework.
 Standardized test scores are also weighed in relation to the above considerations.

 If you are interested in learning more about Mount St. Mary's University, please call the Admissions Office at 800-448-4347 to schedule a campus visit, including a tour and discussion with our Homeschool Student Coordinator.
 You can also schedule your visit using our Campus Visit Website.

 Undergraduate candidates who are currently homeschooled must submit the following:

 The Mount St. Mary's University application and $45 fee (or an official fee waiver);

 An academic letter of recommendation from an instructor (other than a parent);

 An official high school transcript from a recognized, accredited consortium or association or a comprehensive syllabus (including a list of books used, laboratory work done, and a narrative description);

 Additional information may be requested in order to review the curriculum.